Exam regulations in the first semester 2020-2021

 For students for whom this leads to concerns regarding willingness (in connection with privacy objections) or being able (in connection with special personal or technical circumstances) to participate in these online examinations, the following regulations have been drawn up.

 A. Technical circumstances: Students who believe they do not have the right hardware, Wi-Fi/G4, internet connection etc. or who do not have a quiet home situation can announce this at the time of registration or at least 5 working days before the examination via the available web form.
 In consultation with the student, it will be examined whether—within the government measures and practical feasibility—a possible technical or other practical solution is possible to still be able to take part in the planned examination.
 However, in view of the restrictions mentioned, the possibilities are limited and a solution is not available (in a timely manner) in all cases.

-B. Privacy concerns regarding online proctored exams: Students who, at the latest upon registration or at least 5 working days before the examination, indicate via the available web form that they object to an online-proctored examination for reasons of privacy cannot be obliged to participate in an online proctored examination.
-In doing so, they will state their name, student number, course code, course name, and the exam date and time.
-If capacity permits, they will be invited for a physically proctored examination on campus.
+B. Privacy concerns regarding online proctored exams: Students who, object to an online-proctored examination for reasons of privacy cannot be obliged to participate in an online proctored examination.
+If those students register for regulation II via the available web form, at the latest upon registration or at least 5 working days before the examination, they will be invited for a physically proctored examination on campus, if capacity permits.
 If the number of registrations exceeds the available capacity, this means that all students who have registered for this reason will be referred to a next examination opportunity.
 As a result, there is a chance that a student who does not wish to take the examination for this reason will suffer study delays.

-For students in categories A and C, an individual solution will be sought whereby the examination can preferably still be taken online, for example by giving the student in question the opportunity to participate digitally on campus or another kind of solution.
+For students in categories A and C, an individual solution will be sought whereby the examination can preferably be taken on campus.

-For students in category B, 100 places per examination block/time are reserved on campus to take the examination on paper with physical proctoring.
+For students in category B, 100 places per examination block/time are reserved on campus to take the examination on campus with physical proctoring.